orb-lang/qor/doc/md/core/fn.md

-  Various methods to extend the functionality of functions and methods, methodically.
+  Various methods to extend the functionality of functions and methods, methodically\.

-This is also the home of some core functions which are distinguished by their actions, side effects, or effect on control flow, rather than by acting on a specific data structure.
-Currently this is limited to ``assertfmt``.
+This is also the home of some core functions which are distinguished by their actions, side effects, or effect on control flow, rather than by acting on a specific data structure\.
+Currently this is limited to `assertfmt`\.

 #### imports